For preachers and teachers

 Visual images such as illustrations and drama should be considered whenever one is giving a spoken message with a spiritual application, as they support and help to convey a message.
 This is particularly important if the hearers are illiterate, as would have been the case when Christ spoke to the common people of His day.

 Visual images can be sourced from the Bible, current events and history, personal experience, nature, science, and the arts.
 They can be expressed in various ways such as: using a figure of speech that conveys a dramatic visual image, retelling biblical stories and parables in contemporary language, or creating your own fresh modern parables.
-Of course, physical objects, various kinds of pictures, slides, overhead transparencies, computer images and even drawings on a black board can also be used as visual aids.
+Of course, physical objects, various kinds of pictures and images and even drawings on a black board can also be used as visual aids.

 It is important to know your audience and to begin with topics that will hold their interest.
 For example, Paul spoke to the Jews from the Old Testament (Acts 13:14-43; 17:1-4), but when he addressed the Greeks at Athens he used illustrations from their objects of worship and their poets to reach them (Acts 17:22-28).
 As the latter had no knowledge of Scripture he introduced God as the creator while exposing their false gods.